ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 ## Module Examples

-Our Example Runner enables you to view the `modules` version of an example via the dropdown in the top right-hand corner.
+Our Example Runner enables you to view the `modules` version of an example via the dropdown in the bottom left-hand corner.

 When 'Modules' is selected, the source code includes the required modules along with the module import paths.
 This means you can copy and paste code from our examples without further tweaks.